-Only courses for which students receive a letter grade of C (2.0) or better count toward degree requirements; and a cumulative grade point average of 3.0 is required for graduation.
+Only courses with a letter grade of C (2.0) or better count toward degree requirements; a cumulative grade point average of 3.0 is required for graduation.

 If a student receives a letter grade of C+ or below in any graduate course, he/she will be placed on academic probation.
 If a student receives a letter grade of C+ or below in two courses, he/she will be dismissed from the graduate program.